Galleria Vittorio Emanuele II – Milan, Italy

 • Stop at a historic café for a classic Milanese pastry

-• Walk the full length — each section has different architectural details
+• Walk the full length—each section has unique architectural details

 Common Complaints